-Rich joined the magazine following a distinguished career at the New York Times, where his Sunday OpEd column had helped inaugurate the expanded opinion pages that the paper introduced in the Sunday Week in Review section in April 2005.
+Rich joined the magazine following a distinguished career at the New York Times, where his Sunday Op-Ed column had helped inaugurate the expanded opinion pages that the paper introduced in April 2005.

 Mr. Rich started as a Times Op-Ed columnist in January 1994.
 From 1999 to 2003, he was also a senior writer for The New York Times Magazine, a dual title that was a first for The Times.
 Before writing his column, Mr. Rich served as The Times’s chief drama critic beginning in 1980, the year he joined the paper.
 In collaboration with Adam Moss, now the editor of New York, Mr. Rich served an advisory role in revamping The Times’s daily and Sunday cultural report in 2003-2005 and also was a front-page columnist for the Sunday Arts & Leisure section as part of that section’s redesign and expansion.